Actipro/WPF-Controls/Documentation/topics/navigation/breadcrumb-features/edit-mode.md

 ## Disabling Edit Mode

 The edit mode can be disabled by setting the [IsEditable](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb.IsEditable) property to `false`.
-When the edit mode is disabled, the drop-down list is hidden and the user cannot directly enter a path.
+When the edit mode is disabled, the drop-down list is hidden, and the user cannot directly enter a path.

 ## Populating the Drop-Down List

 The embedded combo box drop-down list is populated using the [ComboBoxItemsSource](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb.ComboBoxItemsSource) property.
 This property can be set in the same manner as the `ComboBox.ItemsSource` property.

-> [!NOTE]
+> [!IMPORTANT]
 > Logic to convert a combo box item to a trail must be provided.
 See the [Item Conversion](item-conversion.md) topic for more information.

 ## Associated Members